Rise-Vision/rise-data-image/demo/README.md

 ## Build instructions

-Create a standalone project using this skeleton.
+Create a standalone project using the contents of this directory as a base.

 Then run: